Everyday Items Around Your Home Linked to Birth Defects

-The Remedy Rx: For cleaning, "use only substances with simple, non-organic molecules in them, such as plain vinegar, which contains a weak ammonia, and baking soda, which contains bicarbonate, for cleaning and deodorizing," says Nasseri.
+The Rx: For cleaning, "use only substances with simple, non-organic molecules in them, such as plain vinegar, which contains a weak ammonia, and baking soda, which contains bicarbonate, for cleaning and deodorizing," says Nasseri.

 "Perfumes also contain complex organic compounds and should be avoided," says Nasseri.

-The Remedy Rx: To be on the safe side, avoid wearing perfume during pregnancy.
+The Rx: To be on the safe side, avoid wearing perfume during pregnancy.
 "Many synthetic chemicals in fragrances are derived from petrochemicals (petroleum-based), and can be harmful to human health," says the Children's Environmental Health Network.
 "Some fragrance compounds are neurotoxicants and others are linked with reproductive birth defects."